xLink/data-grid/docs/usage/using-the-javascript-plugin.md

 ---

-Add jQuery, Tempo and `data-grid.js` to the `<head>` section of your page.
+Add jQuery, Underscore and `data-grid.js` to the `<head>` section of your page.

 	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>
-	<script src="//raw.github.com/twigkit/tempo/master/tempo.min.js"></script>
+	<script src="//underscorejs.org/underscore.js"></script>
 	<script src="/vendor/cartalyst{url}/src/public/js/data-grid.js"></script>

 ### The HTML {#the-html}

 Data Grid requires three elements for instantiation: a results container, pagination container and finally an applied filters container.
-Each of these containers will contain either one or many Tempo templates.
+Each of these containers will have either one or many Underscore templates.

 **Results Container**